 In 1903, George Horace Lorimer published a book entitled Letters from a Self-Made Merchant to His Son.
-The letters were written by John Graham, the head of a meat-packing company in Chicago, to his son Pierrepont who had recently started his freshman year at Harvard.
-The letters themselves are chock-full of the practical wisdom, and pointed direction, of the love of a shrewd father who wants his son to become a man.
+The letters were written by John Graham, the head of a meat-packing company in Chicago, to his son Pierrepont, who had recently started his freshman year at Harvard.
+The letters themselves are chock-full of the practical and loving wisdom of a father who wants his son to become a man.

 In the very first letter, Graham writes this to his son:

 I’m anxious that you should be a good scholar, but I’m more anxious that you should be a good clean man.
 And if you graduate with a sound conscience, I shan’t care so much if there are a few holes in your Latin.
 There are two parts of a college education — the part that you get in the schoolroom from the professors, and the part that you get outside of it from the boys.
 That’s the really important part.
 For the first can only make you a scholar, while the second can make you a man.

 The second part is what the last eight years of my life as a campus minister have been about.
 The part of college education that is more about character, about what the Bible calls “growth in grace,” which includes both seeing the need for it, and learning to live to apply it to every area of life.